-- Public unit trusts and MITs investing in land, must do so for the purpose, or primarily for the purpose, of deriving rent (eligible investment business). - Public unit trusts that carry on a trading business (i.e. a business that does not wholly consist of eligible investment business) are not accorded 'flow through' treatment and unit trusts that carry on a trading business will not qualify as a MIT. - May invest in a single property.
+- Public unit trusts and MITs investing in land must do so for the purpose, or primarily for the purpose, of deriving rent (eligible investment business) - Public unit trusts that carry on a trading business (i.e. a business that does not wholly consist of eligible investment business) are not accorded 'flow-through' treatment and unit trusts that carry on a trading business will not qualify as an MIT - May invest in a single property

-There exist no restrictions on the type of activities that can be undertaken by a property trust, unless the trust qualifies as a public unit trust (broadly, unit trusts that are listed, have at least 50 unit holders or 20% of the units are held by and certain exempt entities) or wishes to qualify as an MIT.
-Unit trusts, other than public unit trusts and MITs, can engage in trading activities, such as managing and developing real estate, without losing the benefits of 'flow though' treatment.
+There are no restrictions on the type of activities that can be undertaken by a property trust, unless the trust qualifies as a public unit trust (broadly, unit trusts that are listed, have at least or 20% of the units are held by 50 unit holders and certain exempt entities) or wishes to qualify as an MIT.
+Unit trusts, other than public unit trusts and MITs, can engage in trading activities, e.g. managing and developing real estate, without losing the benefits of 'flow-through' treatment.